IHE/ITI.PCF/input/pagecontent/volume-1.md

 Security office should monitor the audit log for uses of break-glass, and follow up to confirm it was a legitimate use of break-glass per policy.

 Security office should monitor audit log for access denied, and follow up to confirm that it was a legitimate denial of an access request.
 Possibly further investigating why the request was initiated.

+Technical failures (failure-modes) where some technical or infrastructure is not performing nominally should be handled carefully.
+There are healthcare treatment cases where these failure-modes should result in allowing access to prefer patient and operator safety over privacy, where other less life critical use-cases should prefer preserving privacy and denying access.

 <a name="other-grouping"> </a>